HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 ```
 o.a.n.w.s.NiFiAuthenticationFilter Authentication success for CN=hadoopadmin, OU=LAB.HORTONWORKS.NET
 ```
 f) Notice also that users.xml and authorizations.xml were created.
 Checking their content reveals that Nifi auto-created users and access policies for the 'Initial Admin Identity' and 'Node Identities'.
-More details on these files can be found here
+More details on these files can be found [here](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#multi-tenant-authorization)
 ```
 cat /var/lib/nifi/conf/users.xml
-cat /var/lib/nifi/conf/authorizations.xml
 ```

 With this you have successfully enabled SSL for Apache Nifi on your HDF cluster and logged in as `CN=hadoopadmin, OU=LAB.HORTONWORKS.NET`

 ## Setup Identity mappings

-- Recall that the admin user in AD/Ranger is hadoopadmin, so we will need to use identity mappings to fine-tune the user string i.e. to map `CN=hadoopadmin, OU=LAB.HORTONWORKS.NET` to `hadoopadmin` (so it matches the user we have in Ranger/AD.
+- Recall that the admin user in Ranger/AD is hadoopadmin, so we will need to use identity mappings to fine-tune the user string i.e. to map `CN=hadoopadmin, OU=LAB.HORTONWORKS.NET` to `hadoopadmin` (so it matches the user we have in Ranger/AD)

 - First let's remove the authorization.xml on all nifi nodes to force Nifi to re-generate them.
 Without doing this, you will encounter an error at login saying: "Unable to perform the desired action due to insufficient permissions"
 ```